 Depending on the nature of the business, sometimes, a firm may have to implement various marketing and advertising channels as well as creative ideas in a single go in an attempt to achieve the required results.
-In such scenarios, marketers often make use of a wide range of marketing vehicles that are capable of conveying the intended message across to a wide customer base.
+In such scenarios, marketers often make use of a wide range of marketing vehicles that are capable of conveying the intended message to a wide customer base.
 Using multiple marketing plans and vehicles at a time in a bid to attract a potential customer is what is known as Fusion Marketing.

 Fusion Marketing is the practice of merging various successful sales and marketing channels into a single, impactful campaign.
 This refers to a novel approach in the fields of marketing automation and lead generation.
 Fusion marketing enables businesses to automate the process of creating and managing campaigns to accelerate sales cycles.

 It requires the integration of sales and marketing channels, such as a CRM system, social media channels, advertising campaigns, business relationship plans, etc. By combining these multiple marketing strategies, businesses can create a far more powerful message and reach out to their target audience much more effectively.

 Running creative promos for an event that is yet to take place, or running an advertisement campaign for a book that is yet to be launched, are some simple examples where this marketing strategy can prove to be quite fruitful.

 The reason is, these two scenarios need to make use of multiple marketing channels and vehicles to get across the message to the target audience asap.
 In both cases, the launch date of the final product or service is of utmost importance and has to be embedded into the minds of the potential consumers, only then the sales teams can maximize the sales.

 The dire need of highlighting the launch date demands various marketing strategies to be implemented simultaneously and media vehicles expertise carrying this message forward should also be equally diversified and powerful, thus making Fusion Marketing the right tool to launch the campaign.